Skip to content

 Today's full date is shown at the top of this page, drawn directly from your device's clock and refreshed each time you visit.
 The display includes the weekday, month, numerical date and year, plus yesterday and tomorrow's dates for quick reference.
 It stays accurate across midnight automatically, and after daylight-saving transitions — your operating system handles the clock change, and this page reads whatever value is current.
 If your question is simply what is today's date or what date is today, that headline answer is the main purpose of this page.

 Beyond the date itself, the cards above show the day-of-year number (1–365 or 1–366 in a leap year), the current ISO week number, your detected IANA time zone, the current Unix timestamp, how much of the day has already elapsed, how many days remain in the year, the current calendar quarter, and whether this year is a leap year.
-The "Today in Every Format" panel renders the same date in ISO 8601, US, European, Japanese, RFC 2822 email-header and Julian Day Number formats — useful when you're copying a date into a form, filing a document, or answering searches like what is the date today in numbers or what is today's Julian date.
+The "Today in Every Format" panel renders the same date in ISO 8601, US, European, Japanese, RFC 2822 email-header and Julian Day Number formats — useful when you're copying a date into a form, submission a document, or answering searches like what is the date today in numbers or what is today's Julian date.

 Why the date looks different in different places.
 There's no single "correct" way to write a date.
 The United States writes 4/17/2026 (month first); most of Europe and Latin America writes 17/4/2026 (day first); ISO 8601 — the only international standard — writes 2026-04-17 (year first).
 For anything that will be read outside a single country, the ISO form is safest: it sorts correctly as plain text, has no day/month ambiguity, and is accepted by every modern database and programming language.
 Spreadsheets, filenames, and version-control tags all benefit from it.